Hinge (app): Operation

 Each profile on Hinge features six pictures and three self-selected personal prompts (with the user's location and height always visible), which encourage users to focus on personality traits rather than solely appearance.
 Instead of swiping, users must "like" (and, optionally, comment on) a specific photo or prompt if they wish to reach out to other members.
 Users can send "roses" i.e. super-likes to profiles that most appeal to them.
 Hinge allows users to filter potential matches based on traits such as height, ethnicity, and religion.
 Users can also prevent people they know in real life from seeing them on the app by entering that person's phone number, email, and name.

 Hinge offers two paid membership options; Hinge+ and Hinge X. Hinge+ grants subscribers unlimited "likes" (as opposed to the eight per day afforded to users on the free tier), advanced match filters, the ability to sort through all profiles who have "liked" them, and more browsing options (nearby users, new users, etc.).
+Many users with older versions of the platform have noted that they still have access to the 10 likes per day minimum rather than the current 8.
+This prompts users to be diligent in who they choose to "like" since there is a limited amount, although it does reset daily at 4:00am local time.
 Hinge X includes all of the features of Hinge+ in addition to prioritizing a subscriber's "likes" to the top of the "Likes You" list of the users they send "likes" to, enhanced profile recommendations, and "boosting" their profile to be more frequently visible on the feed of other users.

 As a ghosting countermeasure, a "Your Turn" feature reminds a user to continue a conversation.
 In 2018, in order to find more compatible matches, Hinge launched a "We Met" feature which allows members to privately confirm that they have at least had a first date with a particular match.

 In July 2018, Hinge rolled out its "most compatible" feature, which uses the Gale–Shapley algorithm to recommend one user per day that Hinge claims is the best pairing, determined by their likes and passes.
+The feature has occasionally produced unusual recommendations.
+In August 2021, British comedian Rosie Holt tweeted that Hinge had identified her younger brother, Charlie, as her "most compatible match".
+Her tweet went viral, accumulating more than 23,000 likes, and she noted that the app continued to suggest her brother even after she declined the match.
+Commentators joked that the siblings could save money by marrying each other, and several users reported similar experiences of being matched with relatives.
+Similar incidents have been documented for other users, including TikTok personality Brooke Averick, who was also matched with her younger brother on Hinge in 2020.

 Hinge formerly used Facebook friend lists to facilitate connections.
 However, in 2018, the app moved away from using friends of friends as a predictor of compatibility and was redesigned to no longer require Facebook.